rabbitmq/cluster-operator/docs/examples/community-plugins/README.md

 We'll keep investigating alternative options but for the time being, creating a custom image with the required plugins and just enabling them through `additionalPlugins` seems like a better idea.

+**NOTE**: Please raise issues related to community plugins with the community - our team does not maintain these plugins.

 You can deploy this example like this:

 ```shell